-If you’re lucky and have a bit more time, you may prefer to stay on the ground.
-Is this the case, you want to check out driving in Canada the general Canadian driving rules.
-Also, read about driving in the backcountry Canada for backcountry driving tips.
+If you’re lucky and have a bit more time available, you may prefer to stay on the ground.
+Is this the case, you want to check out driving in Canada and driving in the backcountry for backcountry driving tips.
 To adventure onto gravel roads check out Adventure Canada – driving on gravel.

 You will find detailed information for specific drives in the relevant regional sections of this guide.
 Driving between provinces and territories or deciding on a transcontinental drive are all excellent choices if you have lots of time.

 However tight your schedule is, you don’t have to miss out!

 The best way getting around Canada in just a couple of weeks is to combine one or two inland flights with a few trips in a rental car.